Page 6. Hopner, not Hoppner.

 Page 16, end of para 2.
-It has however been argued that, while the term "Clearances" may not have been used in this area, there was nevertheless considerable displacement of population from traditional settlements.
-The Colquhouns of Luss were among the pioneers of sheep-farming probably from 1757, but at the same time the provision of alternative employment elsewhere on their estates became available for the displaced tenants.
+It has however been argued that, while the term “Clearances” may not have been used in this area, there was nevertheless considerable displacement of population from traditional settlements.
+The Colquhouns of Luss were among the pioneers of sheep-farming probably from 1757, but at the same time the provision of alternative employment elsewhere in their estates became available for the displaced tenants.

 Page 23, 3rd last line.
 Cnoc Elachan means Hill of the Black Willow; it is located near Rossdhu and was the gathering place of the Clan Colquhoun and hence also their call to arms.

-Page 26, third last line.
+Page 26, 3rd last line.
 Although impossible to prove, it is generally accepted that sheep were introduced to Glen Mallochan by tenant farmer, John Campbell probably from 1757, not 1769.
 The Statistical Account of Scotland in 1791-99 recorded about 7500 sheep in Luss Parish.

 Page 27, 2nd last line.
 “Loch Lomond Golf Course” should read “Loch Lomond Golf Club”.

 Page 28, new concluding paragraphs:

 Although the MacAulays and the Colquhouns are the families most associated with being Lairds of Helensburgh, they were not the only ones.
 From at least the middle of the 15th century West Milligs was in the hands of the Galbraiths of Culcreuch (near Fintry in Stirlingshire).
 The MacAulays and their predecessors had been at the adjoining Ardincaple since the 13th century, but apparently only acquired Milligs after 1513.